ATO email scams - How to stay safe Spam email is a fact of life,…

 - If your income is below the income threshold, you can have any insurance policy you like, and even no insurance at all.

-- If your income is above the income threshold, you must have a medicare-levy-surcharge-complying policy to avoid extra tax.
+- If your income is above the income threshold, you must have a Medicare-levy-surcharge-complying policy to avoid the extra tax.